weiss-gal/chunka_bank/README.md

 - Add user in repo and server

 ## TODO
-pre MVP
+pre Trial
 - add withdraw - request
 - add import (include initial balance)
 - add timeout to dialogs

+- change time in transactions table to be user-friendly (there should already be a function for that)

+pre MVP
 - replace web server for cb_server to waitress
-- change time in transactions table to be user-friendly (there should already be a function for that)

 post MVP
 - add transfer request - request